 Is there anything better than snuggling up in a blanket that falls just right?
 My sisters and I have a bunch of fuzzy fleece blankets that are just perfect for that, and all of them were given to us by one aunt.
-This aunt has always been just a big part of my life and she’s always there to give you whatever you need, and I wanted to do something for her.
+This aunt has always been just a big part of my life.
+She’s always there for us, and I wanted to do something for her.
 I came up with this free crochet blanket pattern as a gift for her and to show her that we appreciate her.
-Because isn’t that best part about handmade gifts?
 Here is the Fireworks Throw crochet blanket pattern!

 Speaking of the stitch, this is the Harlequin stitch.
-I learned it from an Instagram account called @Daisy.farm.stitches and modified the color placement slightly to get a cleaner edge at the beginning of my free crochet blanket pattern.
 It does sound a little complicated when you first start, but it’s a quick pattern to pick up and memorize.
-I’ve written the pattern out for you below, but if you need some step by step pictures, be sure to check out daisy.farm.stitches; she has a ton of stitch tutorials!
+I’ve written the pattern out for you below so it should be easy to follow, just read carefully and practice!

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.